Animal welfare

 Do not feed ducks and pigeons

-Use dog off-leash areas
+Use the dog walking areas

 Choose a pet that suits you